zktx-io/walrus/docs/book/operator-guide/aggregator.md

   then the `Blob` object is transferred to the specified address.
 This is a way for clients to get back the created object for their data.
 - If the `send_object_to` query parameter is not specified, two cases are possible:
-  - If the publisher was run with the `--keep` flag, then the sub-wallet transfers the newly-created blob object to the main wallet, such that all these objects are kept there.
+  - By default the sub-wallet transfers the newly-created blob object to the main wallet, such that all these objects are kept there.
-  - If the `--keep` flag was omitted, then the sub-wallet *immediately burns* the `Blob` object.
-    Since no one has requested the object, and the availability of the data on Walrus is independent of the existence of such object, it is safe to do so.
-This is to avoid cluttering the sub-wallet with many blob objects.
+    This behavior can be changed by setting the `--burn-after-store` flag, and the blob object is then immediately deleted.
+  - However, note that this flag *does not affect* the use of the `send_object_to` query parameter:
+    Regardless of this flag's status, the publisher will send created objects to the address in the `send_object_to` query parameter, if it is specified in the PUT request.

 ### Advanced publisher uses